2019 REU submission now closed. Offer Letters will be sent throughout the month of April.

 Materials Science and Engineering has received a grant from the Vice Provost for Undergraduate Education and the School of Engineering to fund summer research projects for Stanford undergraduates.
 Each student will have a faculty mentor who will guide them through the summer research projects.
 This program is highly recommended for any student interested in getting hands-on experience with the cutting edge of Materials Science and Engineering research!

-For more information, see the REU program brochure, which contains a list of participating faculty and summer research project descriptions.
+For more information, see the 2019 REU program brochure, which contains a list of participating faculty and summer research project descriptions for the 2019 summer.

-Applications are due March 2nd, 2018 at 5pm.
+Applications are due on March 1st, 2019 at 6PM, and can be submitted here.
 The initial application process involves a short questionnaire and essays.
 Individual faculty members will then meet with selected students to make a final decision.

 Please contact Jacob Wilson with any questions.